Engineering

 Production Technology

-Work with chemical, digital technology and welding equipment when you launch into the field of production.
-Learn your craft with industry standard programs and equipment. more...
+Work with digital technology and manufacturing equipment when you launch into the field of production.
+Collaborate with your peers as you propose new ways of working with industry standard programs and equipment. more...

 Technical

-Take your first step into the world of engineering, and gain the foundational skills to launch your career.
-You will learn the underpinning principles of engineering design in a range of specialist areas.
-This course prepares you for further study or a trade apprenticeship.
+Take your first step into the world of engineering and gain the foundational skills to launch your career.
+Learn the key principles of engineering design in a range of specialist areas and prepare for further study or a trade apprenticeship.

 Entry requirements